Google Cloud Storage (GCS)

 }

-This rule ensures that any multipart uploads older than seven days are automatically aborted, and their parts deleted.
+This rule automatically aborts any multipart uploads older than seven days and deletes their parts.

 Add Remote Server Mount